Hahalis Welfare Society: Hahalis Welfare Society Rebellion

 The Society was upset at the Head Tax imposed on them by the Port Moresby Administration, believing they weren't getting their fair share of the benefits from the tax.
-As a group, the Society vowed to pay the tax to their own organisation, rather than the Port Moresby Administration.
+As a group, the Society vowed to pay the tax to their organisation, rather than the Port Moresby Administration.
 The Port Moresby Administration responded in February 1962.
 They recruited 500 police officers from throughout Papua New Guinea.
 When the police officers were flown to Buka, they faced off against a crowd of 1,000 Society members, including men, women, and children.
 The ensuing confrontation ended with the injury of 40 Society followers and 25 police officers, as well as the arrests of Teosin, Hagai, and nearly 600 Society members.
 Following the mass arrest, many supporters were released on appeal, after which the Society agreed to begin paying the tax again.
 Tensions eased at that point, and the government left the Society alone afterward.

 In 1975 Society membership numbered half the population of Buka Island, which was 25,000 at the time.
 That same year, the Society supported Bougainville separatism.
 After secession, the Society supported the provincial government into the 1980s.